-Account Based Marketing (or “ABM”) is a hugely underrated outreach tool in business-to-business marketing.
-This outreach tactic can greatly assist your company in entering new markets, attacking new verticals, or even engaging prospects for an upcoming event or product release.
+This B2B outreach tactic can help your company enter new markets, attack new verticals, or even engage prospects for an upcoming event or product release.

-However, to be effective, this type of marketing involves a lot of preparation, coordination between multiple departments, and timed execution.
-Without the proper attention to these areas, you will end up six months into an ineffective campaign, with too much money spent and little insight into where you went wrong.
+However, to execute an effective campaign, ABM involves a lot of preparation, coordination between multiple departments, and precisely timed execution.
+Without the proper attention to these areas, you will end up six months deep into an ineffective campaign, with too much money spent and little insight into where you went wrong.

 At Kalungi, we’ve seen many B2B SaaS companies who want to bolster their current marketing efforts with effective ABM campaigns.
-But growing an Account Based Marketing campaign from nothing to a comprehensive lead-generation effort can be daunting for companies with no experience.
+But growing an Account-based Marketing campaign from nothing to a comprehensive lead generation effort can be daunting for companies with little or no experience.

 So, instead of blasting emails and ads out to a huge audience and seeing who decides to “opt-in” and show interest, an ABM campaign would choose a small group of candidates that may not even know about your product yet but are a perfect fit for it.
 Once you’ve found these promising contacts, you can expand your list by searching for other contacts or accounts that share similar qualities to them.
 This allows you to learn more about your top prospects with each iteration and expand your list while refining your search criteria.